MDMarikar/WSHP/_my_collection/Headaches.md

 - Physical exam: measure and plot weight, height, blood pressure; check for potential dental, eye, ENT pathologies, including sinusitis, and perform a neurological assessment.
 - Advise a visit to an optometrist to rule out visual problems potentially causing/contributing to the headaches.
 - Provide lifestyle advice, including screen time and sleep hygiene, for managing headaches.
 Stress the importance of maintaining adequate fluid intake.
-- Encourage the use of a headache diary to identify triggers.
+- Encourage the use of a headache diary to characterise the headache and identify triggers.
 - For migraines, refer to NICE guidelines for management and consider psychological therapies when required.

 # When To Refer